-Increasing the export of soybeans and corn, and other agricultural commodities and food products from the United States to the Republic of Cuba would not be a panacea, but could materially offset without risk to United States taxpayers because United States law requires payment of cash-in-advance for deliveries of agricultural commodities and food products from the United States to the Republic of Cuba.
+Increasing the export of soybeans and corn, and other agricultural commodities and food products, from the United States to the Republic of Cuba would not be a panacea, but could be a material offset with no risk to United States taxpayers because United States law requires payment of cashin-advance for deliveries of agricultural commodities and food products from the United States to the Republic of Cuba.
 The law does not need to be altered for exports to increase.